esi/esi-docs/docs/community/eve-pvp-radar/index.md

 * Takes Thera passthrough routes into account.
 * Links to attackers losses at zkillboard.com to quickly analyze their fits.
 * Links to [EVE University Wiki](https://wiki.eveuniversity.org/) for attackers ship types.
-* Set in-game autopilot to designated systems from the website (requites authentication via EVE Online).
+* Set in-game autopilot to designated systems from the website (requires authentication via EVE Online).